lamuertepeluda/webinos-updater/README.md

 #make_apks

-This scripts embeds a webinos app in the webinos apk, so that it will be accessible from your device by opening:
+This script embeds a webinos app in the webinos apk, so that it will be accessible from your device by opening:

 localhost:8080/<name> in Chrome from Android